Spiders, Dragons and Foxes

 During our lives on Earth, Steiner taught, we must be ever-vigilant against the wiles and temptations of Ahriman and Lucifer.
 Steiner taught that Ahriman is particularly terrible, trying to lure us entirely away from spirituality into the gross emptiness of physical existence, where such delusions as intellect and technology loom so large.
 If we fall to Ahriman, we will lose our souls.

 So, Ahriman is evil.
 However, Steiner also sometimes taught that the demons are not truly bad, just different.
 They evolved differently from the good gods, and indeed they can be used for good purposes by the good gods.
-Thus, for instance, if angels or archangels ever want to know how to build a motor car, they can get this information from the Ahrimanic beings who understand such low matters.
+Thus, for instance, if Angels or Archangels ever want to know how to build a motor car, they can get this information from the Ahrimanic beings who understand such lowly matters.

 For more on Lucifer, Ahriman, and evil spirits, see “Lucifer”, “Ahriman”, and “Evil Ones”.
 For more on the Anthroposophical conception of Christ, see "Was He Christian?" and "Sun God".

 As for the demonic quality of technology, I will repeat a few quotations we saw here recently.
 ALL technology is potentially destructive, even primitive steam engines.

 So switch off your devilish gizmos.
 Waldorf schools often have "media policies" that direct students' families to severely limit if not wholly reject use of televisions, computers, and such.
 Likewise, such appliances are almost never found in Waldorf schools.
 The ban on computer use is lifted slightly, at some Waldorf schools, in the highest grades — but even this small nod to reality in the 21st century is generally grudging.